Zaid-Ajaj/the-elmish-book/chapters/fable/hello-world.md

 # Hello World

-To get started with Fable, it is easier to use a template instead of building your application from scratch, so I have set up a simple hello world fable application in the [fable-getting-started](https://github.com/Zaid-Ajaj/fable-getting-started) repository.
-Clone it locally on your machine as follows:
+To get started with Fable, it is easier to use a template instead of building your application from scratch.
+I have set up a simple hello world Fable application in the [fable-getting-started](https://github.com/Zaid-Ajaj/fable-getting-started) repository.
+We will use this repository to demonstrate Fable features.
+Keep in mind that this template is not suitable for production use.

+Now, to get started, clone the repository locally on your machine as follows:

 ```bash
 git clone https://github.com/Zaid-Ajaj/fable-getting-started.git